microsoft/microsoft-ui-xaml-specs/api_review/ColorPickerDisplayMode/ColorPickerDisplayModeSpec.md

 reason it's necessary for a caller to catch an exception from an API, call that out with an explanation either here or in the Examples -->

-When using `DisplayMode="Auto"` the ColorPicker will prefer height over width, meaning if has enough vertical space it will choose a vertical layout, regardless of the horizontal space available.

 # API Notes
 <!-- Option 1: Give a one or two line description of each API (type
 and member), or at least the ones that aren't obvious